celenityy/better-brave-android/README.md

 `#brave-rewards-vbat-notice` -> `Disabled`

 `#brave-safe-browsing` -> `Disabled` *(On Android, Safe Browsing requires Google Play Services and as such is proprietary and questionable.
-As long as you have other protection in place (see following sections), then I don't think its worth using here)*
+As long as you have other protection in place (See `secure DNS` above & `Additional recommendations` below), then I don't think its worth using here)*

 `#brave-speedreader` -> `Enabled`